“MÃE!” I yell for my mother, hoping she’ll come and help me with the mess in my childhood bedroom. I wait for a couple of minutes but she never comes.

-“I’m back bitch!”
+“I’m back, bitch!”
 I shriek into the phone, as soon as Sol answers my call.
-“Low season has started; a.k.a winter is coming so, I’ll be home for a while, do you want to go for a drink tonight, after dinner?”
+“Low season has started, a.k.a winter is coming so, I’ll be home for a while.
+Do you want to go for a drink tonight, after dinner?”

 After hanging up, I go back into organizing my room as best as I can.
 The whole time I keep thinking of Sol and the other two friends I haven’t connected with, for two years now.

 Shane and Wayne.
 They were all childhood friends and I used to hang out with them a lot too, but work got in the way.
-And even though he never admitted it, John would always sulk and stay in a bad mood so, we ended up just hanging out less and less.
+And even though he never admitted it, John would always sulk and stay in a bad mood, so we ended up just hanging out less and less.
 Unfortunately, the connection I had with them was strong and losing it is what I regret the most.

 “Mel, come set the table, please.”
 My mom’s words snap me out of my thoughts, once again.

 I do what she asks of me, no questions asked and once the table is set, we all gather for dinner.
 It’s been my mom, I and my grandparents since I was three and I wouldn’t have it another way.
 Meals are family time and we always make the most of it.
-So, I tell them the funny stories from my job and try and know how they’ve been lately.
+So, I tell them the funny stories from my job and try to know how they’ve been lately.

 After dinner, I help clear the table before showering.
 I decide to wear fitted black tight jeans and match them with a black tight tank top and a warm sweatshirt just in case.